CatchUpMods/laflux-theme-ranger/README.md

 ## Getting Started

-Ranger theme is a very beautiful, stunning and light weight.
+Ranger theme is a very beautiful, stunning and light weight.You can checkout the demo from [Here](http://themes.laflux.com/ranger/)

 ### Prerequisites